20aszulc/ece-140-midterm/README.md

 Once setup for the Raspberry Pi, MYSQL, and IDE is complete, the next task is to test whether the circuit is functioning properly.
 Please use the following schematic to wire the Raspberry Pi
 ![Lab 6 Schematic](./public/media/Lab_6_Schematic.png)
-Please note the GPIO pins that are specified in ```getSonar.py``` and wire according to the pin numbers
+Please note the GPIO pins that are specified in ```getSonar.py``` and wire according to the pin numbers:
 ``` python
 buttonPin = 22
 trigPin = 23